mvit777/BikeDistributor/README.md

  Customer behaviors are composed by freely mixable collections of personality traits that act as indicators of a given Customer Behavior Model, so that you can derive/create also new behaviorus.

- Customer Behavior Models are trained by BikeShop.Bot.Customer.AI Initial Customer Behavior Models will most inevitably start as stereotypized based on "classic" western literature on the topic of Marketing and Consumerism and then I will try to drive them towards the verification of the following observation by [Karl Gerth](https://karlgerth.com/):
+ Customer Behavior Models will be trained by BikeShop.Bot.Customer.AI

+ Initial Customer Behavior Models will most inevitably start as stereotypized based on "classic" western literature on the topic of Marketing and Consumerism and then I will try to drive them towards the verification of the following observation by [Karl Gerth](https://karlgerth.com/):